-This application is one of a number of similar proposals submitted as part of a scheme to facilitate the provision of super fast broadband to homes in the local area.
-Further cabinets outwith the Conservation Area are permitted development.
+This application is one in a series of similar proposals as part of a scheme to facilitate the provision of super fast broadband to homes in the local area.
+Cabinets outwith the Conservation Area are permitted development.

 LOCAL PLAN POLICIES